atmoschris/mom-utils/README.rst

 Some uses:

 * The input.nml do not require any order, so it is usually not fun to compare two different input.nml.
-This command is different then a regular diff, since it doesn't care abour the order of the variables.
-The output show what is different, or what is present in only one of the files.
+This command is different then a regular diff, since it doesn't care about the order of the variables.
+The output show what is different, or what is defined in only one of the files.

     mom4_namelist compare input.nml input2.nml